Aquafina-water-bottle/jp-mining-note/docs/docs/building.md

 through the `tools/make.py` script.

-You must build the note to use compile-time options, as compile-time options are applied upon note building.
+You must build the note to use compile-time options, as by definition, compile-time options are applied when the note is built.

 !!! note